cozy/cozy-flagship-app/README.md

 # Run native server
 $ yarn start # (must be started for the following commands)

+# Run on Android Device
+$ yarn android

-# Run on iOS Device
+# (DEPREACTED FOR NOW.
+You should dev on Android) Run on iOS Device
 $ cd ios && pod install # Only the first time
 $ yarn ios

-# Run on Android Device
-$ yarn android

 ```